Augustus II the Strong: Illegitimate issue

 Some contemporary sources, including Wilhelmine of Bayreuth, claimed that Augustus had as many as 365 or 382 children.
-The number is extremely difficult to verify.
-Perhaps the number refers not to the king's children but to the nights that he spent with his mistresses.
-Augustus officially recognised only a tiny fraction of that number as his bastards (the mothers of these "chosen ones", with the possible exception of Fatima and Henriette Rénard, were all aristocratic ladies):
+The number cannot be verified and most likely is greatly exaggerated.
+The number might not refer to the king's children but to the nights that he spent with his mistresses.
+Augustus officially recognised only a tiny fraction of that number as his bastards (the mothers of these "chosen ones", with the possible exception of Fatima and Henriette Rénard, were all aristocratic ladies) and it is quite possible that the actual number was not much higher: